 Occlusion is another risk, in which the filler enters a blood vessel and blocks it.
 This is usually treatable, but in extremely rare cases, can lead to blindness.

 Cost of Fillers for Dark Circles

 Dermal fillers can cost from $300 up to $1,500 per syringe, depending on the brand and your location.
 Most people can achieve their desired results with only one syringe, but others may require two or three to adequately address their tear trough shadows.

 Many over-the-counter (OTC) skin care products are formulated to get rid of dark circles.
 Eye creams and serums containing retinoids, antioxidants, hyaluronic acid and peptides have been shown to improve the appearance of dark circles

 These active ingredients promote collagen production and hydration in the tear trough area.
 By restoring hydration and volume, dark circles can be minimized or eliminated altogether.

 For an instant but temporary solution, application of a concealer below the eyes can hide the appearance of dark circles.

-In the long term, getting a good night’s sleep, staying hydrated, and eating well can be your first defense against dark circles under the eyes.
-Adopting these habits may eliminate your dark circles without further intervention.
+In the long term, getting a good night’s sleep, staying hydrated and eating well can be your first defense against dark circles under the eyes.
+Adopting these healthy habits may eliminate your dark circles without further intervention.